”No praise can be too high for violinist Dunja Lavrova. She proves herself on a level of the great fiddlers of the past"

 Dunja's most recent project, “Dunja Lavrova and The Hot Three”, places her as a lead soloist with the support of a jazz trio, in a musical fusion which mixes classical, traditional jazz and vintage Hollywood - with an original, modern twist.

 In 2017, Dunja became an editor of archived scores for Carl Fischer Music, a company responsible for publishing the most popular transcriptions by the legendary violinists of the Golden Age Era, such as Jascha Heifetz, Fritz Kreisler and Misha Elman among many others.
-Carrying on with that great tradition, in her spare time she enjoys arranging and composing music herself.
+Carrying on with that great tradition, in her spare time she enjoys arranging, transcribing and composing music herself.